beeware/briefcase/docs/reference/platforms/web.rst

 Although Briefcase provides a ``run`` command that can be used to serve the website, this web server is provided as a development convenience. **It should not be used in production**.
-If you wish to serve your app in production, you can unzip the ``.zip`` file in the root of any webserver that can serve static web content.
+If you wish to serve your app in production, you can unzip the ``.zip`` file in the root of any web server that can serve static web content.

 .. admonition:: Web support is experimental!